 -Many vehicles do not have lower anchors.
 Know how to install your car seat with a seatbelt.

 -Seatbelts in Mexico may not lock as they do in the US – most of the ones I tested did not (including the one pictured above).
 I strongly recommend that you bring a locking clip and read this article to understand how to use it.
+Alternatively, you can bring this medium weight car seat that has a built in locking mechanism.

 What does locking a seatbelt mean?
 When you pull it out all the way slowly and then slowly feed it back, you hear a click-click-click and can’t pull it back out.

--Nearly vehicle we rode in had at least two top tethers (not the three are required in America).
+-Most passenger cars we rode in had at least two top tethers (not the three are required in America).
 However, we were in the tourist-heavy Yucatan Peninsula.
 It’s likely that in more rural areas of Mexico you will encounter cars without top tethers.
 It’s safest to use the top tether when available for a forward-facing car seat, but if your child is forward-facing you may want to bring a travel car seat that doesn’t require the top tether just in case.
 This may be a challenge for my Canadian friends!

 Note that all Cosco car seats require a top tether for forward facing, so don’t bring one of these to Mexico unless you’re certain a top tether will be available.
 If you get in a car and don’t see one right away, be sure to check everywhere.
 In a sedan they’re generally behind the vehicle head restraints, while in a hatchback or van they’re often on the backs of the seats themselves… sometimes way down low.

 -Several sedans only had a lap belt in the center seat and no vehicle head restraint in that position.
 It’s unfortunately a common configuration we’ve seen often in the developing world.
-That’s not a safe option for an adult or a booster rider.
+That’s not an ideal option for an adult or a booster rider.
 It’s fine for a rear facing car seat, and if there’s a top tether then you could put a forward facing car seat there as well.
 If you’re traveling as a family of four (or more) a taxi minivan is a safer bet than a sedan and they’re easy to come by.

 Should you bring your car seat to Mexico?
 Or should you rent a car seat in Mexico?